About pUrNamA

 To this day, I continue my studies of Vedic wisdom, Sanskrit, and mantras with Sharada.

 Musically, I have been fortunate to learn from world-class artists here in Bali.
-I first started tapping into my voice with vocal alchemist Yin Ling as well as classical Indian music teacher Hari Bhakti Leo Dey, and legendary vocal artists and sound healing teachers Nestor and Charli Kornblum.
+I first started tapping into my voice with vocal alchemist Yin Ling, classical Indian music teacher Hari Bhakti Leo Dey, legendary vocal artists and sound healing teachers Nestor and Charli Kornblum, and explored traditional Greek songs with Marlia Coeur from Cyprus.
+Other music teachers I have learned from are Paulina Magus, lead vocalist of Ilahi Sufi Qawwali, and Tahir Qawwal, leader of Fannah-Fi-Allah.

-Additionally, I have explored traditional Greek songs with Marlia Coeur, a renowned vocal coach and multi-instrumentalist from Cyprus, and I'm learning sound healing from Susanne Anaya and Lola Lhamo.
-Singing with kirtan master Punnu Wasu and his father, Sevadar Babaji, has further refined my vocal skills, and I had the honor of supporting them in numerous kirtans, performances, and sound healings in 2021.
+Singing with masterful kirtan leader Punnu Wasu and his father, Sevadar Babaji, has further refined my vocal skills, I've had the honor of supporting them in numerous kirtans, performances, and sound healings in Bali and in Switzerland.

 I have had the blessing to have collaborated with most of my teachers in some form or the other!